-It’s amazing how brainwashed we have become in the business world to this scourge we call legalese.
-It’s so bad that we regular people end up subconsciously perpetuating this specialized language by accepting overly complex legal contracts, paying lawyers an hourly rate that incents them to propagate this legalese and generally panning any legal agreement off to a lawyer without even trying to comprehend what it says.
+It’s amazing how brainwashed we have become to this scourge of the business world.
+It’s so bad that we (regular people) end up subconsciously perpetuating this specialized language by accepting overly complex legal contracts, paying lawyers an hourly rate that encourages more legalese and, generally, panning any legal agreement off to a lawyer without even trying to comprehend what it actually says.

-Simple case in point: if I charge my client $5,000 for changes to a contract to reduce a risk which has a less than 1% chance of occurring and would lead to a $10,000 loss, then I would have been better off putting that $5,000 into an insurance pool and paying for any damages from that risk should it occur.
-Lawyers focus on risk reduction but forget that the costs to get that reduction may not be worth the investment.
+Simple case in point, if I charge my client $5,000 for changes to a contract to reduce a risk which has a less than 1% chance of occurring and would lead to a $10,000 loss, then I would have been better off putting that $5,000 into an insurance pool and paying for any damages from that risk should it occur.
+Lawyers focus on risk reduction but often forget that the costs necessary to get that reduction may not be worth the investment.

 Fed up with its own inefficient process, in 2013 GE Aviation’s digital services unit embarked on an ambitious effort to drastically simplify and streamline their commercial contracting process.
 They sought to consolidate 7 separate contracts ranging from 25 to 54 pages in length into a single contract covering all transactions.
 The new contract had two key requirements: amply protect GE’s interests, BUT be simple enough for a high schooler to understand.
 They succeeded.
 “Plain language contracting” has saved GE Aviation enormous amounts of time and money; better yet, customers loved it.
 The effort has been so successful it began spreading within GE.

 The success GE has experienced can be enjoyed by any company; the key is a firm commitment to discard legalese and commit to contractual simplicity.
-Couple this with intelligent technology that can help you streamline and automate your contract negotiation processes and the contract negotiation experience can go from a nightmare experience to all involved to a seamless, efficient, and fast process that makes companies easy to do business with all while reducing costs, contract cycle times and risk.
+Couple this with intelligent technology that can help you streamline and automate your contract negotiation processes and the contract negotiation experience can go from a nightmare experience for all involved to a seamless, efficient, and fast process that makes companies easy to do business with while also reducing costs, contract cycle times and risk.

-Here at Akorda we are leading a “No Legalese” movement that is committed to getting rid of legalese and freeing the business world from the drag of this legalese tax on every contract.
+Here at Akorda we are leading a “No Legalese” movement that is committed to getting rid of legalese and freeing the business world from the drag of the “legalese tax” on every contract.

-Are you interested in a better world without legalese?
 Join us and our peers as we build a coalition of like-minded people determined to fight this battle and change this status quo.
 The time has come for us to bring in this brave new world of simple straight-forward plain English contracting.
 If you’re an enterprise that is looking for a better way to do things, feel free to reach out to us anytime.
-Akorda is fully committed to this vision and the more people support this cause the quicker we can get to a world with no more legalese.
+Akorda is fully committed to this vision and the more people support this cause the quicker we can get to a world where legalese is a thing of the past.